The complexity of Presburger arithmetic with power or powers: Introduction

 Instead of adding a unary predicate, one can add to~$\PA$ the function taking a number $n$ to $2^n$: the power function for short, rather than the powers predicate above.
 The theory, which we denote $\presexp$, subsumes $\prespower$.
 Semenov proved decidability of this theory as well \cite{semenovpresexp}.
 But in this case a non-elementary lower bound follows from \cite{comptonhenson}, see \cite{pointcherlin}.
 We are not aware of any finer-grained analysis of the complexity of the theory.
 Note that $\presexp$ is incomparable to {\buchi} arithmetic in expressiveness: in fact the union of the two is undecidable \cite{pointcherlin}.

 In this paper we show that the complexity of $\prespower$ is elementary, and is in fact contained in $\threeexptime$.
 In this sense $\prespower$ is quite similar to Presburger arithmetic in complexity.
-We also show that the existential fragment of the theory $\presexp$ is elementary: its satisfaction problem is in $\nexptime$.
+We also show that the existential fragment of the theory $\presexp$ has elementary complexity: its satisfaction problem is in $\nexptime$.

 We show our results on extending~$\PA$ with powers or the power function using a single parameterized algorithm.
 The algorithm can be applied to decide satisfaction of a $\presexp$ sentence $\phi$ in time tower of $|\phi|$, matching the prior non-elementary complexity.
 But it can be specialized to the context of either a $\prespower$ sentence or an existential $\presexp$ sentence, giving in each case an elementary bound.
 The algorithm is based on eliminating quantifiers: it makes heavy use both of existing Presburger quantifier elimination algorithms \cite{Weispfenning90} and the core of the method of Semenov, which involves removing ``problematic occurrences'' of a variable within a formula.
 Intuitively, an occurrence of a variable in an atomic formula is unproblematic if it occurs only outside of power functions, or if the atomic formula is just a comparison between two power terms.
 In the latter case, the exponentiation of the variable can be eliminated by taking logarithms.
 We factor this core Semenovian idea out into a self-contained subroutine.
 We give a short top-level procedure that interleaves calls to this subroutine with calls to a variant of Presburger quantifier elimination.
 The latter enables us to remove quantified variables completely.
 A meticulous complexity analysis that tracks several parameters of the input formula shows that the procedure achieves the desired bounds in the special cases of $\prespower$ and existential $\presexp$.
-We believe that our procedure, in addition to providing the desired bounds, gives a good intuition for the decidability of $\presexp$ and the sources of non-elementary blow-up within~it.